 Her research examines children's development in applied contexts, including within family, immigration and the forensic contexts.

-Lecturer in Psychology, Bournemouth University
+Lecturer, Bournemouth University

 Postdoctoral research fellow, Alliant International University